-The mission of Brain Arts Org is to realize creative independence in systematically undervalued communities.
+Brain Arts Organization is a 501(c)(3) nonprofit whose mission is to realize creative independence in systematically undervalued communities, prioritizing BIPOC, ALAANA+, LGBTQIA+, emerging and experimental artists.
 Through adaptive methods and hyperlocal engagement, we foster a culture where individuals create their own power and opportunities.

-In the past 3 years Dorchester Art Project (DAP) has blossomed into a community arts center complete with 14 artist studios, a gallery and exhibition space, storefront, co-working space and an intimate performance hall.
-DAP programming includes art exhibitions, music performances, monthly open mics, artist-in-residency programs, and after school art education programs.
+In the past 3 years Dorchester Art Project (DAP) has blossomed into a community arts center complete with 15 artist studios, a gallery and exhibition space, storefront, co-working space and an intimate performance hall.
+DAP programming includes art exhibitions, music performances, monthly open mics, and a monthly and hourly creative space rental program.
+As of October 2020, programming was expanded to the ground floor at 1490 Dorchester Avenue where the group established a storefront selling the work of local artists.
 All DAP events are drug-free, all-ages, and open to the public.
-Despite (or perhaps because of) their unique and unorthodox management structure, DAP was named the 2019 Intimate Live Music Venue of the Year by the Boston Music Awards.
-Running DAP has taught Brain Arts Org so much about not only their mission and their opportunity to serve marginalized artists but also about the value in committing to those artists and individuals in Dorchester specifically.
-With the addition of Emma Leavitt as co-director on the board, BAO has become a more adaptive and mission-centered org with a commitment to learning about their hyperlocal community, and how to be an inclusive and equitable arts nonprofit.
+In 2019, DAP was proud to have been named Intimate Live Music Venue of the Year by the Boston Music Awards.

 Running DAP has transformed the mission of BAO, as the group quickly realized the only way to run the space equitably was to prioritize the hyperlocal community and commit to transforming from a volunteer-run collective into a sustainable organization with paid staff.
 Since signing the lease at DAP, it has always been the goal of leadership at BAO to transition leadership and ownership of DAP off to Dorchester community members.
 BAO retained its dedication to artist-run operations, but in 2019 changed the mission to more appropriately reflect their commitment to equity and “systematically undervalued” artists.